UniMath/UniMath/INSTALL.md

 qualified name of each identifier begins with UniMath.
 For example, the fully qualified name of ```maponpaths``` in uu0.v is ```UniMath.Foundations.Basics.PartA.maponpaths```.

-The preferred way to interact with the Coq code is with ProofGeneral, running in a modern version of emacs.
+The preferred way to interact with the Coq code is with Proof General, running in a modern version of emacs.
 The file UniMath/.dir-locals.el will set the emacs variable ```coq-prog-args``` appropriately.
 In particular, it will add the directory UniMath to the path, using the ```-R``` option, and it will arrange for